qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 * Generating custom rewrite recipes
 * Automating pull request descriptions, migration documentation, and code comments

-A hybrid solution where reproducibility is critical and contextual understanding are required, emerges as a promising approach.
-Konveyor is already exploring this direction with its [Konveyor AI](https://github.com/konveyor/kai) component, which integrates LLM capabilities into the migration process.
+A hybrid solution with reproducibility and contextual understanding emerges as a promising approach.
+Konveyor already explores this direction with its [Konveyor AI](https://github.com/konveyor/kai) component, which integrates LLM capabilities into the migration process.

 ## Conclusion: Automation As The Key To Scalable Migration